-Our data on iMPC come from the responses to the Italian Survey of Consumer Expectations (ISCE), a rotating panel, representative of the Italian resident population aged between 18 and 75 years.
-It is administered quarterly and collects data on demographic variables, income, wealth, consumption, expectations of microeconomic (e.g. income growth, energy costs, health expenditure) and macroeconomic variables (e.g. inflation, unemployment, GDP growth).
-These variables refer to October 2023 (wave 1), January 2024 (wave 2), and April 2024 (wave 3).
-In each wave, the sample size is approximately 5,000 individual observations.
+Our data on iMPC come from the responses to the Italian Survey of Consumer Expectations (ISCE), a representative survey of the Italian resident population aged between 18 and 75 years.
+It is administered quarterly and collects data on demographic variables, income, wealth and consumption.
+The ISCE also asks respondents about intentions and expectations.
+In our study context, a useful question is on the expected distribution of income growth in the 12 months following the interview.
+In each quarter, the sample size is approximately 5,000 individual observations.

-The survey builds on two international experiences of online, high-frequency surveys that collect both realized variables and also expectations, preferences, and perceptions.
+The survey builds on two international projects of online, high-frequency surveys that collect both realized variables and also expectations, preferences, and perceptions.
 The New York Fed Survey of Consumer Expectations collects information on consumers' views and expectations regarding inflation, employment, income, and household finances, while the European Central Bank Consumer Expectation Survey collects monthly data on households' expectations from about 20,000 individuals from 11 euro-area economies.